 With an aim to advance personalised medication for Alzheimer’s, the study will provide insights on how the dosing regimens of drugs should be adjusted in individuals at different stages of the neurological disease.

-Alzheimer’s is the most common cause of dementia, a general term for memory loss and other cognitive abilities.
-Alzheimer’s accounts for 60-80% of dementia cases.
+Alzheimer’s is the most common cause of dementia, a general term for memory loss and other cognitive abilities, and it accounts for 60–80% of dementia cases.

 Currently people with Alzheimer’s are prescribed drugs to treat comorbidities – diseases or medical conditions present simultaneously with the illness.
 People with Alzheimer’s tend to have more comorbidities and may be prescribed 5–10 more medicines than those without Alzheimer’s, even after accounting for differences in age and gender.